lichen-community-systems/sewa-saamarth/README.md

-# sewa-e-kheti
+# sewa-saamarth
-Repository for SEWA's e-kheti project, facilitating digital inclusion for women and their collectives at the grassroots level
+Repository for SEWA's Saamarth project, facilitating digital inclusion for women and their collectives at the grassroots level